GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 Star-P
 ======

-MITMatlab [Hus98]_, which was later rebranded as Star-P [Ede07]_, provids a client-server model for interactive, large-scale scientific computation.
-It provids a transparently parallel front-en through the popular MATLAB [Pal07]_ numerical package and sends the parallel computations to its Parallel Problem Server workhorse.
+MITMatlab [Hus98]_, which was later rebranded as Star-P [Ede07]_, provides a client-server model for interactive, large-scale scientific computation.
+It provides a transparently parallel front-en through the popular MATLAB [Pal07]_ numerical package and sends the parallel computations to its Parallel Problem Server workhorse.
 Separating the interactive, serial nature of MATLAB from the parallel computation server allows the user to leverage both of their